 Most first-time startups focus on too many things at the same time.
 This mistake can lead to devastating consequences.
 Many startups try to market the message to the widest target audience without realizing that the exercise is counterproductive.

 Remember that when the startups try to appeal to everyone, they appeal to no one.
-McCahill says, “By trying to appeal to everyone, left, right and centre, you will actually dilute your message and could end up with a complex, bloated product.”
+McCahill says, “By trying to appeal to everyone, left, right and center, you will actually dilute your message and could end up with a complex, bloated product.”

 His advice for young entrepreneurs is to check out the case studies on Dropbox and Instagram that succeeded by appealing to a single class or segment of an audience only.